AkilaSurendran/Assistive-Technology-CATI/Adaptive chair/ReadME.md

 ![Adaptive-Chair](Images/AC.png)

 ## Fabrication
 After completing the 3D model design and the assembly of the components are successful.
 The next step involves fabrication of the components using a Laser Cutter tool.
 A 6 feet by 4 feet plywood material, 18 mm thick, is placed on the Laser Cutter to cut out the components that require a thickness of 18 mm.
-A 3 feet by 4 feet plywood material, 10 mm thick, is also required to cut out components that require a thickness of 10 mm.
+A 3 feet by 4 feet plywood material, 10 mm thick, is also required to cut out components that have a thickness of 10 mm.

 // find out fabrication process involved